 1. What’s an ERP?

 One thing you might notice in the world of B2B e-commerce is that there are a lot of acronyms.
 They make life easier, to be sure — why say ‘Customer Relationship Management’ when you could just say CRM and be done with it?
-It can get a little confusing at times, though, especially when you start mixing up CSC and CSS.
+But it can get a little confusing at times, especially when you start mixing up CSC and CSS.

-One of the most common acronyms we use here at Sana is ERP — a term that might not be familiar to all.
-Simply put, ERP stands for Enterprise Resource Planning, which is a business management software that stores the information of a business’ operating process.
-It’s often a company’s single source of truth (it’s the hub for planning and purchasing information, customer details, sales and marketing data and more).
+One of the most common B2B e-commerce-related acronyms we use here at Sana Commerce is ERP — a term that might not be familiar to all.
+Simply put, ERP stands for enterprise resource planning, which is a business management software that stores the information of a business’s operating process.
+It’s often a company’s single source of truth: the hub for planning and purchasing information, customer details, sales and marketing data, and more.
 Our web store software integrates with a number of ERPs, including Microsoft Dynamics and SAP.

 Going digital means happier clients, for one.
 Web stores are easy and convenient, and they mean your customers never have to worry about pesky details like closing hours or limited products in store.

 Web stores empower you and your customers.
 They keep your business processes up to date and ensure you’re always on top of important information that might make or break your success.

 4. What type of industries can B2B e-commerce be applied to?

 B2B e-commerce isn’t exclusive anymore.
 Anything can be sold online, so long as there’s a demand for it and there’s a suitable platform to support it.